 - Organized by former rapper and We Out Here Magazine (WOHM) editor Mac Smiff, amateur hip-hop showcase The Thesis has taken place every first Thursday of the month at Kelly’s Olympian since 2014.

-- The semi-regular YGB (Young Gifted & Black) dance party DJ’d by Lamar LeRoy is known for its positive vibes.
+- The semi-regular YGB (Young Gifted & Brown) dance party DJ’d by Lamar LeRoy is known for its positive vibes.

 - In 2016, emcee/host/radio personality StarChile started hosting the emcee showcase Mic Check.
 The event takes place at White Eagle every last Thursday and has garnered support and coverage from the acclaimed hip-hop platform Team Backpack.